FlowPlan-G2P: A Structured Generation Framework for Transforming Scientific Papers into Patent Descriptions: Ethical Considerations

-Lastly, During the preparation of this work, the author(s) utilized generative AI to refine the linguistic clarity and enhance the overall readability of the manuscript.
-Additionally, AI-assisted tools were employed to support the creation of certain diagrams and illustrations to improve the visual representation of complex concepts.
-The author(s) carefully reviewed and edited the output provided by these tools and maintain full responsibility for the intellectual content, structural integrity, and originality of the final paper.
+During the preparation of this work, the author(s) utilized generative AI to refine linguistic clarity and support the creation of certain diagrams.
+The author(s) carefully reviewed all outputs and maintain full responsibility for the intellectual content and originality of the final paper.